ankitskvmdam/anu/README.md

 anu data fetch-pdb-file
 ```

-If the pdb file is already downloaded then it is not downloading again.
+If the pdb file is already downloaded it will not be downloaded again.
 Downloading of pdb files is sync between both datasets.

 #### Step 4: Prepare input for train
 This is also a time taking process.